vicompany/Front-end-Guidelines/SASS.md

 * We use a custom `respond-to` mixin to define our breakpoints.
 * We recommend to limit the number of breakpoints to three: `small`, `medium` and `large`.
-* It is recommended to combine the
+* It is recommended to use every breakpoint query once within a block, element and modifier.

 **Bad**